My One-Bedroom Apartment Costs $2,000 A Month—& It Helped Me Find My Boyfriend

 Who has taught you the most about interior design?

 "It's just more of like being around it so much growing up.
-My mom is really good at incorporating textures and making things feel three dimensional, and looking at colour palates and extracting weird colour combos that you wouldn't normally do."
+My mom is really good at incorporating textures and making things feel three dimensional, and looking at color palates and extracting weird color combos that you wouldn't normally do."

 How do you stay organized in such a small space?